-(ii) Planning section (23 marks)
+Plan of Work (maximum 25 marks) Time Plan (maximum 23 marks)

-1 Candidates should give a logical sequence of work, from the beginning of the test to final serving, with each item followed through to serving stage.
+- Candidates should give a logical sequence of work, from the beginning of the test to final serving, with each item followed through to serving stage.
 This is the most important part of the plan.
 Candidates should be able to show that they know exactly what they are going to do throughout the test time and must write it down in clear order, with enough time given to each section.

-2 Candidates must indicate the method for each dish clearly: for example, make cake - creaming method; make sauce - roux method.

-3 Candidates must give the oven temperature needed for each dish and the cooking time (although this can be included in the Choice section).

-4 Candidates should allow time for cleaning and dish-washing at convenient points in the plan (not necessarily after every dish).

-5 Candidates should show the time that they have allowed for serving meals, in the correct order of courses.
-They do not need to give detailed timing - it is better for them to give a sensible guide.
+(10 marks) - Candidates must indicate the method for each dish clearly: for example, make cake creaming method; make sauce roux method.
+(5 marks) - Candidates must give the oven temperature needed for each dish and the cooking time (although this can be included in the Choice section).
+(3 marks) - 4.
+Candidates should allow time for cleaning and dish-washing at convenient points in the plan (not necessarily after every dish).
+(3 marks) - Candidates should show the time that they have allowed for serving meals, in the correct order of courses.
+They do not need to give detailed timing it is better for them to give a sensible guide.
+(2 marks)

-(iii) Shopping List (2 marks)
+Shopping List (maximum 2 marks)

 Candidates must list the correct total quantities of ingredients needed under the correct headings.
-They should also list any special equipment that they need.
+They should also list any special equipment and serving dishes that they need.
+(2 marks)

-2 Method of working

-(maximum 55 marks)
+2 Method of working (maximum 55 marks)

-www.PapaCambridge.com As a general guide, Practical Examiners should give 28 out of 55 for methods that just deserve a pas 33 out of 55 for a really sound pass and 44 out of 55 for very good methods, excellent timing and a variety of skills shown - they should only give this mark to a very able candidate.
+As a general guide, Practical Examiners should give 28 out of 55 for methods that just deserve a pass, 33 out of 55 for a really sound pass and 44 out of 55 for very good methods, excellent timing and a variety of skills shown - they should only give this mark to a very able candidate.
 Practical Examiners must not give more than 25 out of 55 to a candidate who shows little skill and who has not chosen enough dishes for the available time.

-Most candidates will probably get between 28 and 42 marks.
+Most candidates will probably get between 28 and 43 marks.